LABORA-INF-UFG/xapp-workshop/contents/class_2.md

 xapp.stop() # Deregisters the xApp and stops the RMR loop
 ```

-It is important to notice that, if `my_entrypoint` do not start the xApp loop as a thread, it blocks the `xapp.stop()` of executing.
+It is important to notice that, if `my_entrypoint` does not start the xApp loop as a thread, it blocks the `xapp.stop()` of executing.
 Therefore, it is always recommended to start the xApp loop in the entrypoint as a thread.

 ## RMRXapp class

-The `RMRXapp` class is instantiable and represents a reactive xApp, restricting its behaviour to executing handlers for two events: incoming RMR messages and config-file changes.
+The `RMRXapp` class is instantiable and represents a reactive xApp, restricting its behavior to executing handlers for two events: incoming RMR messages and config-file changes.
 Additionally, the xApp developer can implement a threaded REST server instantiated at the `post_init` function for the xApp to also react to receiving HTTP messages.

 When we call the `run` method of an `RMRXapp`, it starts a loop that polls for RMR messages and config-file changes while the flag `_keep_going` is `True`.
-This flag is only set as `False` during the xApp termination, when the `stop` method is called.
+This flag is only set as `False` during the xApp termination when the `stop` method is called.

 The `RMRXapp` works by calling handlers (or callbacks) for events of detecting config-file changes or receiving an RMR message.

-When the `RMRXapp` loop detects a change in the config-file (via `inotify`), it calls `config_handler(data)`, passing the a dictionary with the config-file content as `data`.
+When the `RMRXapp` loop detects a change in the config-file (via `inotify`), it calls `config_handler(data)`, passing a dictionary with the config-file content as `data`.
 If no `config_handler` is passed in the `RMRXapp` instantiation, it uses a default handler that simply logs "xapp_frame: default config handler invoked".

 For handling received RMR messages, a `_dispatch` variable contains a dictionary storing entries in the format of `RMR_MESSAGE_TYPE: handler_function`.
 When the `RMRXapp` loop detects a received RMR message, it gets the RMR message type (an integer) and triggers the respective handler registered in `_dispatch`.
 If no handler is registered for the message type, the `default_handler` is called.
-The `default_handler` is obligatorilly passed in the `RMRXapp` initialization.
+The `default_handler` is obligatorily passed in the `RMRXapp` initialization.

 The `RMRXapp` class `__init__` function calls the `_BaseXapp` initializer, then it:
 - Sets up the given `default_handler` and `config_handler`
 - Creates `_dispatch` as an empty dictionary
 - Sets the flag `_keep_going` as `True`
 - Registers a handler to respond RMR health check requisitions by checking if the RMR and SDL are working
-- If no `config_handler` is provided, sets up a handler that logs "xapp_frame: default config handler invoked"
+- If no `config_handler` is provided, set up a handler that logs "xapp_frame: default config handler invoked"
 - Calls the config-handler at the end of initialization

 The other `RMRXapp` methods are: